-28. Can pharmacies administer the COVID-19 vaccine at or around the same time as the flu vaccine?
+27. Can pharmacies administer the COVID-19 vaccine at or around the same time as the flu vaccine?

-With the exception of individuals who may have been administered Imvamune® vaccine provided for monkeypox, individuals 6 months and older, may receive a COVID-19 vaccine simultaneously with (i.e., same day), or at any time before or after non-COVID-19 vaccines (including live and non-live vaccines).
 Informed consent should include a discussion of the benefits and risks given the limited data available on administration of COVID-19 vaccines at the same time as, or shortly before or after, other vaccines.
-If vaccines are coadministered, immunization on separate limbs is recommended to minimize the risk of interaction.
+If vaccines are co-administered, immunization on separate limbs is recommended to minimize the risk of interaction.